Copper & Zinc Exploration in the Pacific Ocean’s Ring of Fire

 Liwa Creek Gold Project

-The Liwa Creek Gold Project is a prospective high-grade gold property on the main island of Fiji, near the company’s Nakoro and Wainaleka zinc-copper VMS projects.
+The Liwa Creek gold project is a prospective high-grade gold property on the main island of Fiji, near the company’s Nakoro and Korokayiu zinc-copper VMS projects.
 This high-priority area contains classic epithermal, high-grade gold veins, breccia bodies and silicification zones.
 Other than regional sampling, minor trenching and grab sampling, little exploration had been completed prior to Thunderstruck’s exploration program.

 Historical data at Liwa Creek includes: